spapas/spapas.github.io/content/wagtail-tutorial.md

 To follow this tutorial you will need to have [Python] 2.7 installed with a working version of [pip] and [virtualenv].

 **Update**: The result of this tutorial has been deployed to [Heroku]: [http://gentle-refuge-2590.herokuapp.com/] - you may visit the [admin site] and login with root / 123 to play with Wagtail!
 Please don't do anything naughty !!!
+Also, notice that [because of how Heroku works] you won't be able to upload anything.

 Installing the wagtail dependencies
 -----------------------------------